-WELD 1415 GMAW (Gas Metal Arc Welding) 5 credits: 2 hours lecture, 9 hours lab
+WELD 1415 GMAW (Gas Metal Arc Welding)

 Prerequisites: WELD 1115 and WELD 1215 or appropriate AWS certification for each course or permission of instructor and administration

 A study of the principles of Gas Metal Arc Welding (GMAW) in relation to ferrous and nonferrous metals with practical application in aluminum, stainless steel and carbon steel.
 NOTE: This course may be transferable toward a limited number of associate and baccalaureate degrees.
 Contact advisor for information regarding transferability.